 You need the split-wave mode, e.g., if you want to play live with a backing track.
 To stay "on time", you maybe have produced a playback, with the music on the left and a matching click on the right.
 If you would let the song play just like that now, the click would be heard via the PA system.
-In the split-wave mode now, you have the option to route the side of the song that contains the click to a different channel in the SUB-mix and to set individually to which output the click signal is sent.
+In the split-wave mode now, you have the option to route the side of the song that contains the click to a different channel in the SUB mix and to set individually to which output the click signal is sent.
 In our example you would set up the routing in such a way, that the click is heard only on the headphones and not on the main output (OUT1·2).
-How this works in detail is explained from page 55 on.
+How this works in detail is explained on pages 50 and 51.

-9 UNIT Mode
+10 UNIT Mode

 In the mode UNIT you make general settings.
-On the pages in this section, you can change the general routing and trigger settings, adjust the internal mixer and calibrate the hihat.
+On the pages in this section, you can change the general routing and trigger settings, adjust the internal mixer and calibrate the hi-hat.
 The settings made here are global and therefore apply to all KITS.

-Changes in the mode UNIT are saved on the UNIT Main page (see SAVE on the next page).
+Changes in the mode UNIT are saved on the UNIT Main page (see SAVE on page 39).

-9.1 UNIT - MIX
+10.1 UNIT - MIX